umasivakumar232/Bikesharing/README.md

 ## Project Overview

 Kate and I resolved to focus on our health this year.
 There is a lot going on in the world and one needs to have a healthy mind and body to deal with it.
-We went to New York for a short trip in August and had a time of our lives.
+Just returning from a short trip to New York.
+Had a time of our lives.
 This trip we saw parts of the city we had never seen before thanks to the fact that we decided to use **Citibikes** as our primary means of transportation.
 We biked everywhere upwards of 50 miles per day.
 This Citibikes bike sharing concept is so convinient.

 ### Bike Sharing Services - The Concept